 High quality ingredients, street-inspired recipes and a good ‘ol dog cooked right in front of you caps off this chow hotspot.
 With a deep connection to the community, Dirt Dog delivers a dining experience that represents nothing short of summer eats on the streets.
 The company gained inspiration from carts serving up bacon-wrapped hot dogs topped with peppers, mayonnaise and ketchup.

 When you’re incredibly hungry or stumbling out of a bar at 2 a.m., nothing quite competes with such a pork-inspired dish.
 Dirt Dog ran with the idea and now produces some of the most delicious and Instagram worthy hot dogs in the world.

 Rad’s Go-To Plate: “Dirty Chili Dog” – House made all beef chili, melted bacon and cheddar cheese

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Los Angeles using the map below!